PeppeMir/CRM_Service_API/README.md

 ## Postman collections

-The Postman collections that have been used for the tests can be downloaded and imported by using the following links:
+The Postman collections that have been used for the tests can be downloaded by using the following links:

 - [Customers collection](https://github.com/PeppeMir/CRM_Service_API/blob/master/files/postman/CUSTOMERS.postman_collection.json)
 - [Users collection](https://github.com/PeppeMir/CRM_Service_API/blob/master/files/postman/USERS.postman_collection.json)

+The JSON files representing the collections can be easily imported into Postman, used and modified to perform all the required tests.